-Some investors rely on current market trends or seek guidance from relatives and friends.
+Several investors depend on prevailing market trends or turn to advice from family and friends.

-This isn't the most suitable solution.
-Instead, look for a fund that will fit your needs.
+This approach might not be the most fitting solution.
+Instead, seek out a fund that aligns with your requirements.

 Before you take any decision, you should ask yourself questions: